IangolaAndri/Bloom-of-Memories/README.md

 # Bloom of Memories

-Generative oil painting driven by colour data extracted from photographs.
-750 paint daubs rendered in p5.js.
+Generative "oil painting" driven by colour data extracted from photographs.

 Example from using local dataset
 ![Bloom of Memories](preview01.png)